 If a musician grows up with constant nagging from other band members about speeding up or slowing down, it is quite possible to develop a serious hang-up about it!
 This makes matters WORSE!
 When you concentrate on your timekeeping whilst you play you are preventing your subconscious from keeping time for you.
 Your subconscious is much much better at timekeeping than your conscious mind.
 You need to let go.
 Stop worrying.
 If you’ve been working on your timekeeping, trust it!

 If you want to rid yourself of self-limiting beliefs regarding timekeeping – or a host of other music related issues – check out the ‘musicians hypnosis’ program.
 This material is available as an iPhone App or as a series of Mp3s.
 Both can be purchased at the Musicians Hypnosis website.

 Each blog post will have some downloadable freebies.
 This post comes with a free ‘taster’ mp3 hypnosis session.
-Click here to go to the download page, fill in the little form and we’ll get the file to you 🙂
+Simply click the button below.

 Best of luck.